Edu-Fortes/web_project_api_full/README.md

 ## About The Project

-This project aims on the back-end side of "The Around U.S" WebApp.
-When fully coded, the server will be able to verify tokens, to save and to return cards and to remember if an user liked or not an given card.
-The hole objective is to create a server with an API and user autenthication.
+This "The Around U.S" WebApp is the final project of TripleTen Web Development bootcamp.

+In this App you can register, login and post photos of U.S.A places that you visited.
+You can like and dislike a photo of your our other user.
+If you do not like the photo that you post earlier you can delete it clicking in the trash button on the top right corner of the photo.
+After you made the registration and login to the page, change your user name and your about field and you can change your avatar picture too.

-In this project I had the oportunity to develop my knowledge with database, how to teste and cofigure validation and to deploy the server in a remote machine.
+In this project I had the oportunity to develop my fullstack knowledge learned throughout the course.
+I have to say that was amazing.

+I did not know anything about web development and ending with this project is something very special.

+I hope you like it as much a liked to code it.

-You can check my front-end version of the page made using React.js at [https://edu-fortes.github.io/around-react_ptbr/](https://edu-fortes.github.io/around-react_ptbr/)
+You can check the project at [https://aroundfull.abacusstar.com.au](https://aroundfull.abacusstar.com.au)

 ### Built With

+### Backend

 - [![NodeJS][NodeJS]][NodeJS-url]
 - [![MongoDB][MongoDB]][MongoDB-url]